Skip to main content

 Figure \(\PageIndex{4}\): Reaction Center

-The reaction center chlorophylls absorb light at 680 nm so sometimes these chlorophylls are labeled P680.
-There are 4 unique chlorophylls (PD1, PD2, ChlD1, and ChlD) that are the main players in the reaction center.
+The reaction center chlorophylls absorb light at 680 nm; therefore, they are sometimes labeled P680.
+Four unique chlorophylls (PD1, PD2, ChlD1, and ChlD) are the main players in the reaction center.
 Both sets of labels are shown in the figure above.

 Figure \(\PageIndex{5}\) shows a cartoon of the absorption of photons and subsequent handoff of energy to "antennae" chlorophylls leading to photoexcitation of the reaction center and subsequent transfer of an electron to the special chlorophyll which has a lower first excited state energy.
 This molecule is named pheophytin A. It is identical to chlorophyll A but lacks the central Mg2+ ion.